CeylonSmartCitizen/SigSegV_Datathon/docs/readme.md

 ## Project Overview

-This project was developed for the Rootcode Datathon 2025 under the theme "Ceylon Smart Citizen."
+This project was developed for the Rootcode Traithlon's Datathon 2025 under the theme "Ceylon Smart Citizen."
 Our solution leverages AI and data-driven decision-making to optimize government services in Sri Lanka by predicting service completion times and staffing requirements to improve efficiency and citizen satisfaction.

 ## Directory Structure